Deji287/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Readme for pointers, arrays and pointers
+Readme for pointers, arrays and strings